Meet Our Staff

 Jennifer Wilson is an enrolled member of the Eastern Band of the Cherokee Indians, and resides in Reston, VA, with her fiancé and two children.
 Armed with a BA in History and a minor in Cherokee Studies, she takes pride in serving as the Membership & Communications Coordinator for the National Indian Education Association.

+Jennifer is a resourceful professional with a background in coordinating creative projects across museums, educational institutions, and client-focused settings.
 In roles such as Community Program Coordinator and Executive Assistant at the Museum of the Cherokee Indian, Jennifer has demonstrated expertise in strategic planning, event coordination, and membership management.
 Skilled in social media and database management, she excels in driving community engagement and program participation.

 DR. Casie WISE, Ed.D